 - Where do you feel the pain?

-- Is your pain is in one spot or spread out?
+- Is your pain located in one spot or spread out?

-- How does your pain limit what you can do?
+- How does your pain affect your daily life?

 Some words to describe pain